How to collaborate in Premiere Pro [2024 guide]

 Cons:

-• Not designed for a “live” feedback session.
-Instead, files are uploaded, and then collaborators make notes as they choose.
+• Not designed for a “live” feedback session; requires files to be uploaded so collaborators can make notes as they choose

 • No Premiere Pro integration

-• Lowest-cost plans have a weekly upload limit of 20 GB, which may not work for larger projects.
-You don’t want to find yourself back at square one, sharing Dropbox files.
+• Lowest-cost plans have an upload limit of 100 GB, which may not work for larger projects.
+You don’t want to end up back at square one, sharing Dropbox files.

 Don’t miss a beat